Patreon/platform-documentation/source/includes/_resources_v2.md

-embed_url | string | Embed media url Can be null. is_paid | boolean | True if the post incurs a bill as part of a pay-per-post campaign Can be null. is_public | boolean | True if the post is viewable by anyone,False if only patrons (or a subset of patrons) can view Can be null. tiers | array[Tiers] | The tier ids that allow the patrons from those tiers to view the post.
-Empty array if no tiers assigned even if is_paid is true.
-Can be null. published_at | string (UTC ISO format) | Datetime that the creator most recently published (made publicly visible) the post.
+embed_url | string | Embed media url Can be null. is_paid | boolean | True if the post incurs a bill as part of a pay-per-post campaign Can be null. is_public | boolean | True if the post is viewable by anyone,False if only patrons (or a subset of patrons) can view Can be null. tiers | collection | The tier ids that the post is locked for if only patrons (or a subset of patrons) can view Can be null. published_at | string (UTC ISO format) | Datetime that the creator most recently published (made publicly visible) the post.
 Can be null. title | string |  Can be null. url | string | A URL to access this post on patreon.com